joe7575/vm16/doc/introduction.md

 System call into the Lua environment.
 It allows to use some higher level of functionality, implemented in Lua, without the need to write everything is assembler (cheating).
-System call parameters a passed with registers A and B.
+Valid numbers are 0 - 1023.
+Additional system call parameters a passed with registers A and B.
 The result is return in register A.
-Ex: `sys 0`
+Ex: `sys #0`

 ### jump